 Totally fair question.
 And we've seen both.
 We've seen folks who are like, “I just need a separate budget line item.”

-But what we find is sometimes having transparency into somebody else's transactions, even if you have the separate budget line item.
+But what we find is sometimes having transparency into somebody else's transactions, even if you have a separate budget line item.
 You're still able to say, “Hey, did you just spend $300 to get your hair done?
 That is insane.”
 And there are judgments in that already.

 Whereas if it's on a totally separate account and the transactions aren't visible to your partner, it changes the game.